-There’s Putney Heath, Putney Lower Common and Wimbledon common which all add up to total 460 hectares.
+There are Putney Heath, Putney Lower Common and Wimbledon common which all add up to total 460 hectares.
 That’s HUGE!

 In the summer you’ll find people sprawled out on blankets with picnic hampers and families having birthday parties for their kids.
-Besides grasslands there are also wooded areas to explore, nature trails to walk and even a windmill!
+Besides grasslands, there are also wooded areas to explore, nature trails to walk and even a windmill!

 Nearest station: Wimbledon or East Putney

 Another South London gem is Burgess Park.
 Not only is it one of the few parks in London you can legally have BBQs in come summer, but there’s just so much going on in it!

 You can learn pottery at Art in the Park, watch the super cool dudes on the BMX track, or guess at how many fish the fishermen that are ALWAYS there must catch in a day.
 My answer?
 Not many.

 Unlike other London parks, Burgess Park is pretty new.
 It was developed between the 1950s and 1980s and then given a huge regeneration in 2012 when it was reopened.
 Maybe that explains why Google hasn’t yet mapped it out as a green space…

 Nearest station: Queen’s Road Peckham, Elephant & Castle

 These Central London parks offer a breath of peace in amongst the madness of central London.